dgelessus/NAGUS/docs/uru/vault.rst

 Some fields (strings and blobs) have variable sizes.
-There is no direct limit to these sizes, but when sent over the network, the representation of a single vault node must be less than 1 MiB long.
+There is no direct limit to these sizes, but when sent over the network, the representation of a single vault node cannot exceed 1 MiB.

 The field names are taken from the open-sourced client code.
 Fan tools also use these same field names